 Tar sands oil is the dirtiest and most climate-destructive form of oil in the world.
 When it spills, it is almost impossible to clean up.
-For a few years, there has been a proposal to bring tar sands oil through an existing 63-year-old pipeline in Maine.
-It crosses some of Maine’s most pristine watersheds and ends at Casco Bay (pictured).
-This plan would put our lakes, rivers, and coastal waters at risk, and threaten communities and drinking water from Sebago Lake along its path.
-The Natural Resources Council of Maine was the first organization to bring the threat of tar sands to the public’s attention in Maine in 2009, and has been leading on this issue statewide ever since.
+For a few years, there was a proposal to bring tar sands oil through an existing 63-year-old pipeline in Maine.
+The pipeline It crosses some of Maine’s most pristine watersheds and ends at Casco Bay (pictured).
+This plan would have put our lakes, rivers, and coastal waters at risk, and threaten communities and drinking water from Sebago Lake along its path.
+The Natural Resources Council of Maine was the first organization to bring the threat of tar sands to the public’s attention in Maine in 2009, and was a leader on this issue statewide.

-Tar sands oil is one of the dirtiest forms of energy on the planet and is a growing threat in Maine and the Northeast.
+Tar sands oil is one of the dirtiest forms of energy on the planet and would be a threat in Maine and the Northeast.
 Extracted from huge open-pit mines in Alberta, Canada, tar sands oil is 20% more carbon intensive than conventional crude oil.
-Big oil companies are considering pumping tar sands oil through pipelines from Ontario to Portland, Maine to be exported by tanker.
+Big oil companies considered pumping tar sands oil through pipelines from Ontario to Portland, Maine to be exported by tanker.

 Impacts on Maine

 Sending tar sands crude oil to Maine would have required reversing an existing pipeline owned by Portland Montreal Pipe Line, which transports conventional crude oil from Maine, across New Hampshire and Vermont, to Quebec.
 Company officials disclosed in 2012 that they were in discussions to do just that.
 The pipeline passes next to Sebago Lake, the drinking water supply for more than 15% of Maine people, and sending tar sands oil through the pipeline would have endangered Casco Bay and our fishing and lobster industries.
 See a map of where the pipeline crosses through Maine communities.

 Seven Maine cities and towns passed resolutions in opposition to transporting tar sands oil through their communities via the Portland-Montreal Pipeline.
 Those cities and towns are:

 Tar Sands and South Portland